tadast/canver/README.md

 Canver is a paint application.
 It was developed for iPads, but should work (more or less) on any touchscreen device.
 You can [try it live here.](http://tadast.github.com/canver)

-It is just a simple client-side application based on HTML5 canvas, written purely in HTML, CoffeeScript and CSS.
+It is just a simple client-side application based on HTML5 canvas, written purely in HTML, JavaScript and CSS.

 ## Home Screen